mrbuilder1961/ChatPatches/README.md

 #### Now, follow these steps:
 1. Click on the link.
 If it doesn't instantly download, scroll down, and under the "Artifacts" section, click on "jars" and the download should start.
 If the text isn't clickable, make sure you're logged in to GitHub.
 Otherwise, click on `build` -> `ubuntu-latest` (if multiple runs are present) -> `capture build artifacts`; the last line should have a download link
 2. Once the download is complete, open or extract the .zip file.
-3. You should see two folders, `libs` and `devlibs`.
-Open the `libs` folder.
+3. You should see one folder: `libs`.
+Open it.
-4. Inside the `libs` folder, you should see multiple `.jar` files for different Minecraft versions.
+4. Inside, you should see multiple `.jar` files for different Minecraft versions.
-5. Move the file applicable to your version to your mods folder.
-If your specific version is not present but nearby ones are, pick the newest between them (ex. you need 1.21.2, but only 1.21.1 and 1.21.4 are present, so use the file for 1.21.4)
+5. Move the file applicable to your version to your `mods` folder.
+If your specific version is not present but a newer one is, use that one
+   (ex. you need 1.21.2, but only 1.21.1 and 1.21.4 are present, so use 1.21.4)
 6. If you have another version of Chat Patches already installed, you can move it, rename the file extension to anything but `.jar`, or delete it.
-7. Now you should be good to go!
+7. You're good to go!
 Launching the game should now load the beta version.
 If you experience any issues, make sure to report them as soon as possible wherever you were given the link (here on GitHub or [the Discord](https://discord.gg/3MqBvNEyMz)).

 ### How to find mod(s) causing compatibility issues [binary-search]